TabbycatDebate/tabbycat/docs/index.rst

 ======================

 Tabbycat is a draw tabulation system for two-team parliamentary debate tournaments.
-Explicit support is provided for tabbing the Australs, NZ Easters, Australian Easters, Joynt Scroll, UADC, and WSDC formats.
+It supports the Australs, NZ Easters, Australian Easters, Joynt Scroll, UADC and WSDC formats, and is highly configurable, supporting many custom variations of the above formats too.

 .. _installation-docs: